This blog summarises the webinar we ran for the Summer 20 Salesforce release. Here are our magnificent seven features from the release.

 4. Path Guidance in Kanban View

 A new details panel in Kanban view shows the key fields and guidance for any deal that the rep clicks on, saving them having to navigate to the deal record itself.
-The key fields can also be edited inline without leaving the Kanban view - less clicking, more selling!
+You can also edit the key fields inline without leaving the Kanban view – less clicking, more selling!

 5. Lightning Message Service

 One for the pro coders (aka developers!) – messaging that crosses the various Salesforce UI technology boundaries.
 Communication over pre-configured channels is now possible between Aura Components, Lightning Web Components (including the utility bar) and Visualforce pages.
 Further, in a change from the beta functionality, you can also communicate with hidden console tabs and subtabs, and hidden standard app tabs.

 One for the low-coders – you can now trigger flows directly from a platform event, rather than having to trigger a process which then invokes the flow.
 Unlike the process builder solution, you don’t have to associate the process with an object to handle the platform event.

 7. Dynamic Forms

 This entry is some way from being production ready, currently in non-GA preview, but it’s too good to pass up.
 This is the long awaited mechanism that allows you to break out the fields and sections from a record view and place them wherever you like on the page, via the lightning app builder.

 If you’d like to get advice on implementing any of the Salesforce Summer 20 features, get in touch.